-If you are claiming a credit for which no specific box is provided, mark an X in the Other credits box and attach the appropriate form(s).
+If you are claiming a credit for which no specific box is provided, enter the name of the credit being claimed on the Other credits line and mark an X in the box.
+Attach the appropriate form(s) to your return.
+Generally, the Other credits box is used only when a credit claim form for a newly-enacted credit was not developed in time to appear on the return.